kl1nton/1_Applied_Basic_Science/2_Physiology.md

 	D. Fasciculations
 	E. Less active stretch reflexes

-#### Answer: ?
+#### Answer: A. Increased muscle tone - ?

 ### Q2.104
-A marathon runner was disqualified from the Athens olympics because be was found to have used erthropoietin to enhance endurance, Which of the following features is a marker of erythpoietin-stimulated bone marrow?
+A marathon runner was disqualified from the Athens olympics because be was found to have used erthropoietin to enhance endurance, Which of the following features is a marker of _erythpoietin-stimulated bone marrow_?

-	A. Low reticulocyte count
+	A. Low reticulocyte count - F
 	B. Decreased radioactive plasma iron turnover
 	C. Decreased serum ferritin
-	D. Increased myeloid:erythroid ratio
+	D. Increased myeloid:erythroid ratio - F
 	E. Shift cells in the peripheral blood film

-#### Answer: ?
+#### Answer: C. Decreased serum ferritin - ?

 ### Q2.105
 The blooding system of coagulation pathway, similar to the complement system, is a proteolytic cascade.
-Which of he following statements about coagulation pathway is true?
+Which of he following statements about _coagulation pathway_ is true?

 	A. The Hagemann factor (factor XII), factor XI, prekallikrein and high-molecular-weight kininogen are involved in the extrinsic pathway of coagulation
 	B. The intrinsic pathway provides a very rapid response to tissue injury, generating activated factor X almost instantaneously